WXVO-LD

-WXVO-LD (channel 7) is a low-power television station licensed to Pascagoula, Mississippi, United States, serving the Mississippi Gulf Coast as an affiliate of Antenna TV.
+WXVO-LD (channel 11) is a low-power television station licensed to Biloxi, Mississippi, United States, serving the Mississippi Gulf Coast as an affiliate of Antenna TV.
 Owned by meteorologist Edward Saint Pé, it is the flagship station for Saint Pé's weather forecast service WeatherVision.

-In July 2008, the then-WKFK-LP turned off its analog transmission and went to digital broadcasting over the air.
+In July 2008, the then-WKFK-LP in Pascagoula turned off its analog transmission and went to digital broadcasting over the air.